 Santa Marta is Colombia's first Spanish settlement.
 Located on the coast, it boasts great beaches and access to Tayrona and Sierra Nevada de Santa Marta national parks, plus the famed lost city of the Taironas.

-If you're up for adventure the trek to Ciudad Perdida is for you.
+If you're up for an adventure, the trek to Ciudad Perdida is for you.
 It's still a relatively unknown destination and can only be reached through one path of over 1200 steps.
 It is definitely not for the faint of heart.Continue to 5 of 10 below.

 05 of 10